AbanteAI/mentat/mentat-vscode/README.md

 ## Local development setup

+These instructions will run through the workflow of running the project locally and using the VSCode debugger for the extension and the webviews.

+Prerequisites:

+- VSCode
-Make sure you're running Node v18.16.0
+- Node v18.16.0

 1. Install the project